MICR Ink vs. MICR Toner - Know the Difference

 Laser vs. Ink Printers

-Understanding the differences between ink and toner also involves knowing the printers required for each printing medium:
+So, MICR toner & MICR ink are used for generally the same reason, to print checks.
+However, understanding the differences between MICR ink and MICR toner also involves knowing the types of check printers required for each printing medium:

 Inkjet Printers: Designed specifically for ink-based printing, inkjet printers are equipped with mechanisms to spray liquid ink onto paper.
 They are suitable for tasks that demand high-quality color output, such as photo printing and graphic design.